scala-phase/scalathon/2012/index.md

 # Keep Up to Date

-* Stop back here often.
-We'll be updating this web site as details are finalized.
 * Follow [@scalathon](http://twitter.com/#!/scalathon) on Twitter.
 * [Join the mailing list](http://groups.google.com/group/scalathon).
 * Join us in #scalathon on *freenode* IRC.